Agi Mishol

 Agi Mishol (אגי משעול; born October 20, 1947) is an Israeli poet.
-Mishol's work has been published in several languages, and has won various awards including the Zbigniew Herbert International Literary Award, the Horst Bienek Prize for Poetry and the Yehuda Amichai prize for literature.
+Mishol's work has been published in several languages, and has won various awards including the Zbigniew Herbert International Literary Award, the Horst Bienek Prize for Poetry and The Yehuda Amichai Prize for literature.

 Biography

 Agi (Agnes) Fried (later Mishol) was born in Cehu Silvaniei, Transylvania, Romania, to Hungarian-speaking Jewish parents who survived the Holocaust.
 She was brought to Israel at the age of 4.
 Her parents ran a bicycle and electronics repair shop in Gedera, a small southern town.
 The family spoke mainly Hungarian at home.
 They lived in a small, one-room apartment in a housing project.
 Until she was drafted into the Israel Defense Forces, Mishol slept on an armchair that opened into a bed.
 She began writing poetry at an early age, but did poorly in school.
 During her military service at the nuclear facility in Dimona, she began studying literature at Ben Gurion University of the Negev.
 She was married briefly at 19 and a half.
 After her divorce, she moved to Jerusalem and did her BA and MA degrees in Hebrew literature at Hebrew University of Jerusalem, where she attended a writing workshop given by Yehuda Amichai.
 In Jerusalem, she met and married Giora Mishol, who was working for the Ministry of Absorption.
 They moved to Kfar Mordechai, a Moshav next to her hometown Gedera, where they grow peaches, persimmons and pomegranates.
 They have two children, Maya and Uri, seven cats and a dog.

 Mishol was an educator and Hebrew literature teacher at Be'er Tuvia high school during the years 1976 to 2001.
 After retiring, she served as a senior lecturer at Alma College for Hebrew Culture in Tel Aviv between the years 2002 and 2008.
 In 2006, she was the artistic director of the International Poetry Festival, held in Mishkenot Sha'ananim, Jerusalem.
-From 2011 to this date, she leads the Helicon School of Poetry in Tel Aviv, where she also leads creative writing workshops.
-Mishol has lectured and taught creative writing at Ben Gurion University, Tel Aviv University, and the Hebrew University in Jerusalem where she also served as Poet-in-Residence (2007).
+From 2011 to this date, she has led the Helicon School of Poetry in Tel Aviv, where she also leads creative writing workshops.
+Mishol has lectured and taught creative writing at Ben Gurion University, Tel Aviv University, and the Hebrew University in Jerusalem, where she also served as Poet-in-Residence (2007).

 In 2018, Mishol's personal literary archive, including manuscripts, drafts, photographs, letters and diaries were moved to the National Library of Israel in Jerusalem.